The Pig and Butcher

 Warm atmosphere, friendly and helpful staff, delicious food, craft beers, real ales and an extensive wine list.
 They also give you hot bread and butter for free, which is always a good start.
 There are two rooms, one for the pub and one for the restaurant.

 Their menu changes regularly as they also use seasonal ingredients from, where possible, local suppliers.
-They serve classic pub dishes as well as creative modern a’la carte menu.
+They serve classic pub dishes as well as a creative modern a’la carte menu.
 They also offer a great value option with a set lunch menu at £7.95 for 2 courses.